-And let me tell you, it was terrifying!
-But it also set me free like no other move I’ve ever made in my entire life.
+It was terrifying!
+But it also set me free like never before in my entire life.

 A year after that I left my ex-fiance, the home we owned, and the town I had lived in for nearly a decade.
 It had been suffocating me.
 My life felt like a sweater that had shrunk down 2 sizes two small for me.
 So I left it behind.
-And I’ve never regretted it.
+I’ve never regretted leaving everything behind.

 So a year and a half after leaving my life behind I decided to do it again.
-A slew of circumstances lead me to leave Austin Texas.
-The most prevalent of which was that my dad’s Alzheimer’s disease.
-He was getting worse much faster than I anticipated and I wanted to spend some quality time with him before he didn’t remember who I was.
+A slew of circumstances led me to leave Austin Texas.
+The most prevalent of which was my dad’s Alzheimer’s disease.
+He was getting worse much faster than I anticipated and I wanted to spend some quality time with him before his condition deteriorated.

-So I took the plunge and I left my life behind me, yet again.
+So I took the plunge, leaving everything behind, yet again.

-- I used to cherish my books.
-But I realized that my bookshelf was nothing more than an attempt to show people how “intelligent” I was.
-They went into the pile.
+- My books.
+I realized that my bookshelf was nothing more than an attempt to show people how “intelligent” I was.

-- I love to paint, but I’m not very good.
+- My paints.
 I had my paintings up all over my apartment.
-And that they were just an attempt to show people that I was “artistic” I was.
-I realized I could create more when I wanted to.
-They were added to the growing mound.
+They were just an attempt to show people that I was “artistic” I was.

-- I have a masters degree and a Ph.D. and I pulled those diplomas out of their frames.
-I realized hanging them on the wall was just an attempt to show people how “important” I was.
-I gave the frames away to people who could use them.
+- My masters and Ph.D. diplomas, I realized hanging them on the wall was just an attempt to show people how “important” I was.

-- I got rid of my post-card collection and pulled down my photographs taken all over the world as I realized this was just an attempt to show people how “worldly” I was.
-The frames all went into the pile.
+- Photographs.
+The photographs I’d taken all over the world were just an attempt to show people how “worldly” I was.

-- I got rid of old sporting equipment that didn’t fit or wasn’t used because I realized that keeping it was just an attempt to show people how “sporty” I was.
+- Old sporting equipment.
+I had been keeping it as an attempt to show people how “sporty” I was.